The Best Marketing Guide for an Insurance Sales Agent

 Learn From Your Co-workers

 Starting out in the insurance sales business can be confusing.
-So, one of the first things you can do to get some structure is by finding an experienced co-worker and shadowing them.
+One of the first things you can do to get a handle on the job is to find an experienced co-worker and shadow them.
 It’d be even better if you got them to be your mentor.
-As an apprentice, you can vastly improve your competency as an insurance professional much quicker.
+As an apprentice, you can improve your competency as an insurance professional much quicker.

 So, be open-minded and maintain a zeal to learn new things every day.